 (I’m still in evaluation mode to find the best free sheet music service for you)

-We hope to have given you an idea or two for starting your child’s piano lessons.
+I hope to have given you an idea or two for starting your child’s piano lessons.